Respect and Consideration for Human Rights

 Various Publications

 We are endeavoring to raise awareness of human rights.
 The aim of this is to ensure that human rights violations do not occur in the workplace.
-We are doing this through various publications that we distribute to all our employees.
+We are doing this through various publications that we distribute to all our employees and publish on the Intranet.

 - We convey our basic concept on respect for human rights through The ITOCHU Group Code of Ethical Conduct and The ITOCHU Group Human Rights Policy to all our employees.